w3f/polkadot-wiki/docs/learn/learn-consensus.md

 :::note

-We say an oracle A in a protocol is _eventually consistent_ if it returns the same value to all participants after some unspecified time.
+We say an Oracle A in a protocol is _eventually consistent_ if it returns the same value to all participants after some unspecified time.

 :::